4ch1m/intellij-ansible-lint/README.md

 `ansible-lint` needs to be runnable directly from your computer's command line.

 If your package manager doesn't provide `ansible-lint` or you want to install a more up-to-date version, then a suggested setup would be as follows:

+_NOTE_

+This will result in ansbile-lint using the latest version of ansible supported by ansible-lint.
+If you need a specific version of ansible see [Pipx](#pipx) instructions below
 * create an `ansible-lint` folder in your home directory:
   ```
   mkdir ~/ansible-lint